From lessons on the environment and zoology, to nutrition and biology, a beehive is a science class in a box.

 Want a Bee Ambassador to visit your school or organization?

 Teachers and students nationwide also use The Honeybee Conservancy’s free bee lesson plans and activity sheets.
-These teacher-designed lessons build reading and science skills and empower students to help the bees.
+These teacher-designed STEAM lesson Plans that build reading and science skills and empower students to help the bees.

 Demonstration hives in our BeeVillage urban beekeeping locations give children and adults the unique opportunity to experience bees and their environment firsthand.
 We believe this exposure to the fascinating world of bees gives people the power to move from bee observers to bee advocates.